 Many people use nature-based and ecotourism interchangeably, but they are not the same.
 Nature-based tourism is traveling to a natural landscape to simply enjoy nature.
 Whereas sustainable ecotourism is visiting a place with the goal of contributing to conservation while benefitting the community for a positive impact.
-I consider the multi-day hikes I do in the European Alps nature-based, as I am not out to engage in conservation, just out for a hike.
+I consider the multi-day hikes I do in the European Alps nature-based, as I am just out for a hike.
 When I went on a tour with a local company in New Zealand to learn about and support the conservation of little penguins that was ecotourism.

 1. Safeguard the environment, conserving natural resources, ecosystem processes, and biodiversity.

 Mass crowds, overdevelopment, and overtourism.
 Overdevelopment of the region surrounding a protected area to accommodate mass tourism may negatively impact nature.
-Many species are not confined to the protected natural zone, and development can damage migration and breeding patterns, increase water and air pollution, and increase erosion.
-Protected areas often have a limited capacity before ecosystem collapse may occur.
+Many species are not confined to the protected natural zone, and over-development can damage migration and breeding patterns, increase water and air pollution, and increase erosion.
+Protected areas often have a limited capacity before ecosystem degradation may occur.

-If a protected region is capitalizing on economic profit and bringing in as many guests as possible without structure, this might be a sign of unsustainable ecotourism.
+If a protected region is capitalizing on economic profit and bringing in as many guests as possible without sticking to a sustainable plan, this might be a sign of unsustainable ecotourism.